 Or preparing to leave on a themed cruise of some kind.
-Or maybe you're just a time-traveler (either direction).
+Or maybe you're just a hungry time-traveler.

-The point is, you want to know about galantines and ballottines and what is the difference between them, and so on.
+The point is, you want to know about galantines and ballottines, and the difference between them.
 Well, ballottines are a subset of galantines, so let's talk about galantines first.

 A galantine is an elaborate preparation that dates back to 17th century France.